Arvrairobo/smartmirror-3/readme.md

 user-friendly configuration system, as well as Wi-Fi connectivity for always up-to- date information.

+## How to Install
+Install <a href="https://nodejs.org/en/" target="_blank">node.js</a>
+Clone this repository.
+Then navigate to the directory holding the server.js file.
+Execute command: node server.js

 ## Widgets
 * news
 * outfit of the day (ootd)